What Is Product Category Analysis And Why Is It Important?

 For example, when people buy a luxury car, what are they expecting from a car?

-A luxury car will be able to make a person feel good from inside and give them a sense of achievement and success.
-Here the consumers are not just thinking of the luxury car as a car, but as a status symbol.
+A luxury car will be able to make a person feel good from the inside and give them a sense of achievement and success.
+Here the consumers are not just thinking of the luxury car as a car but as a status symbol.

 This has been proved in a market research conducted by Clootrack.